 These crumbly shortbread biscuits are the perfect treat to make with children on Christmas Eve, and you’ll have plenty leftover for a last-minute gift, too.
 Or, try our rum & raisin shortbread for a grown-up twist that adults will love.

 By the time Santa reaches your house, he's probably eaten more than his fill of mince pies.
 Give him something a bit different with this iced variety that kids can try their hand at decorating.
 Also check out our 10 twists on mince pies.

-These moist oaty bakes are brilliant for making with kids, the recipe is so simple and there is lots of stirring fun to be had.
-They are packed full of oats, fruit, spices and seeds so Rudolph will be whizzing around the houses in record time.
-They can be a bit messy to eat though so expect some crumbs on the floor come Christmas morning...
+These moist, oaty bakes are brilliant for making with kids – the recipe is so simple, and there is plenty of stirring to do.
+They're packed full of oats, fruit, spices and seeds, so Rudolph is sure to love them.
+Cook Rudolph's pancakes for a Christmas morning treat, too.

 Shop-bought writing icing pens and assorted sweets make this an easy activity for kids of any age.
 Why not try making a homemade gingerbread house as the next school holiday project?